 IDrive ranked top of our rundown of the best cloud storage services for general use, so it’s not surprising that it’s also a fantastic option for storing photos.
 You can connect your account to multiple devices, which is perfect for any photographers who shoot on more than one camera.

 Also making IDrive one of the best cloud storage services for convenience is an Auto Camera setting.
 If you activate this, IDrive will automatically upload any new photos or videos that appear on the device, so you never have to worry about losing a shot.

-Another cool iDrive feature is automatic facial recognition.
+Another cool feature is automatic facial recognition.
 If you have a large family or take a lot of portrait shots, this tool will automatically sort photos by the people in them, and facial detection information can be shared across any devices added to your IDrive account.
-Check out our IDrive personal cloud backup review for more information.

 Google Drive is more than just another storage app.
-This is a well-rounded cloud platform that connects to the comprehensive Google productivity suite which supports file sharing and collaborative document editing.
+This is a well-rounded cloud platform that connects to the comprehensive Google Workspace productivity suite, which supports file sharing and collaborative document editing.

-You can store your photos on Google Drive and sync live changes and edits from your desktop computer using Windows and macOS applications.
+You can store your photos and sync live changes and edits from your desktop computer using Windows and macOS applications.
 However, Drive does lack some of the photography-oriented features found with other services on this list.